-- Avoiding criminal attack and controlling a violent confrontation.
+- Avoiding criminal attacks and controlling a violent confrontation.

-- All laws that apply to carrying a concealed pistol in this state.
+- Laws that apply to carrying a concealed pistol in this state.

-The course must also include at least 3 hours of instruction on a firing range and requires firing at least 30 rounds of ammunition.
-(How much do you think you will learn about defending yourself shooting 30 rounds?)
+The course must include at least 3 hours of instruction on a firing range and requires firing a minimum of 30 rounds of ammunition.
+(How much do you think you will learn about defending yourself by shooting 30 rounds?)
 You can read all the legal details here

 So … you pass the minimum requirements of this “safety course” and now you should know everything there is that you would need to know to carry a concealed pistol, and use it to defend your life, right?
 Hardly.
 But that’s what some people think.

-I can spend 2 hours teaching you about how bullets are designed and their history, or I can recommend what the best ammunition for you to use in your gun and when in about 5 minutes.
+I can spend 2 hours teaching you about how bullets are designed and their history or I can recommend the best ammunition for you to use in your gun (and when) in about 5 minutes.

-Note that the law doesn’t require we teach you how to choose a firearm, but we have found that this is one of the most important areas people tend to need help with.
+Note that the law doesn’t require us to teach you how to choose a firearm, but we have found that this is one of the most important areas people tend to need help with.
 Most training organizations rely heavily on paid advertisements in their magazines by gun companies, so they frown upon having their instructors give recommendations that might make their advertisers look bad.
-Most people that bring their own gun to class end up leaving knowing that that first gun they bought was not a good choice.
+Most people who bring their own gun to class end up leaving knowing that the first gun they bought was not a good choice.

 With the surge of firearm sales during the Obama administration and especially after the Sandy Hook school shooting, there was a huge influx of new firearms “instructors”.
-But not all “instructors” are created equally.
-There is a big difference between someone that can read information from a prepared outline and sign your certificate, and someone that is good at teaching, and the former can actually get you hurt or even get you in trouble with the law.
+However not all “instructors” are created equally.
+There is a big difference between someone who can read information from a prepared outline and sign your certificate, and someone good at teaching, and the former can get you hurt or even get you in trouble with the law.

-If you want to learn about carrying a concealed pistol for self defense, you shouldn’t care about someone’s hunting experience.
-And if personal protection is your goal, shooting at bull’s-eye targets with a timer and other forms of competitive shooting techniques have little to do with what you will need to know to survive a violent encounter with a criminal.
+If you want to learn about carrying a concealed pistol for self-defense, you shouldn’t care about someone’s hunting experience.
+And if personal protection is your goal, shooting at bulls-eye targets with a timer and other forms of competitive shooting techniques have little to do with what you will need to know to survive a violent encounter with a criminal.
 Even police or military experience won’t mean they have ever carried a concealed pistol.
-Most people in the military don’t actually carry guns, and you would be shocked at how poorly most police officers are trained in the use of firearms.
-Most people think that police officers have a lot of experience in using guns, since they carry one for their job, but only about a quarter of all current police officers in the US have ever fired their gun while on duty even once! (https://www.pewresearch.org/fact-tank/2017/02/08/a-closer-look-at-police-officers-who-have-fired-their-weapon-on-duty/) Most police officers will never shoot their gun anywhere but at the range, and only during practice once a year.
+Most people in the military don’t carry guns, and you would be shocked at how poorly most police officers are trained in the use of firearms.
+Most people think that police officers have a lot of experience in using guns since they carry one for their job, but only about a quarter of all current police officers in the US have ever fired their guns while on duty even once!
+Most police officers will never shoot their gun anywhere but at the range, and only during required practice once or twice a year.

-In this day and age, you should be able to get references on-line from an independent source.
+In this day and age, you should be able to get references online from an independent source.
 Don’t believe what they say people say about them, read the reviews yourself.
 Did you know that on Facebook you can see if any of your friends have taken a course from the person?
-If they have a Facebook page with no reviews that should make you suspicious.
+If they have a Facebook page with no reviews (or no business page at all) that should make you suspicious.

 Hopefully, by now you understand that cost should not be your first consideration.
-Sometimes you really do get what you pay for, but obviousley you shouldnt’t just choose the most expensive course either.
+Sometimes you really do get what you pay for, but obviously, you shouldn’t just choose the most expensive course either.